 SCR Requirements by Check Type

-Every check must include the date on which each check was completed or certificate obtained to ensure full audit readiness.
+Every check recorded in your SCR must include the date on which it was completed or the certificate obtained, to ensure full audit readiness.

 Challenges of Manual SCR Management

-Many schools still rely on spreadsheets or paper-based SCRs, which can lead to:
+Many schools still rely on spreadsheets or paper-based SCRs, which can lead to significant compliance risks:

-Manual management can also increase the risk of non-compliance and delays in onboarding new staff.
+Manual management increases the risk of non-compliance and delays in onboarding new staff — particularly during busy periods like September starts, mid-term supply cover, and maternity replacements.

 Benefits of Digital Single Central Record Systems

-Digital SCR systems, such as those offered by OnlineSCR, help schools automate, centralise, and secure all safeguarding checks.
+Digital SCR systems, such as OnlineSCR, help schools automate, centralise, and secure all safeguarding checks.
+Key benefits include:

 Using a digital SCR reduces administrative burden, ensures compliance, and allows staff to focus on teaching and student welfare.